Sousastep/SousaFX-rnbo-docs/docs/overview.md

 ### Displays

 To the top left of the white box, is the game controller input display.
+The two percentages set the size of the respective thumbstick's [deadzone](https://minimuino.github.io/thumbstick-deadzones/).

 To the right are the input volume meters.

 Below are the Looper Status displays for the tuba bassline looper, and drum looper.
+The number displays the loop length in bars.

 | color     | status 	|
 |-----------|-----------|